Because many vision centers received high ratings for quality of service, you can shop for low prices without worrying about compromising quality.

 Eyeglasses

-The eyeglasses scores are based on prices our shoppers were quoted for up to 18 models of glasses.
+The eyeglasses scores are based on prices our shoppers were quoted for up to 12 models of frames.
 This score reflects each store’s prices relative to other stores’ prices for the same models of frames and basic lenses for a common low-correction single-vision prescription.

 We set the average price comparison score at $100.
 A score of $110 means the company’s price quotes were about 10 percent above the multi-company average.

 Fortunately, you can find low prices for eyeglasses without sacrificing good service.
-Our survey identified vision centers with price comparison scores below $90, some of which also receive our top rating for quality.
+Our survey identified several vision centers with price comparison scores below $90 that also receive our top rating for quality.

 For eyeglasses, we usually found the least expensive sellers online.
-But shopping for glasses online is challenging, since it’s hard to tell which frames will look good on your face.
+But shopping for glasses online is challenging: Despite websites’ nifty virtual-try-on technology, it’s still harder to tell which frames will look good on your face, compared to shopping in person.

-Unfortunately, for eyeglasses, because they don’t sell the same products, it’s impossible to compare prices among the largest chains for the exact same frames.
-But we found Costco, Walmart, and Warby Parker offer very low prices for the products they do carry, and Costco and Warby Parker also get fairly high overall ratings from their surveyed customers.
+Unfortunately, for eyeglasses, because they don’t sell the same products, it’s difficult to compare prices among the largest chains for the exact same frames.
+But we found Costco, Walmart, and Warby Parker offer very low prices for the products they do carry, and Costco and Warby Parker also got fairly high overall ratings for service quality.

-Comparing costs for frames is further complicated by the dominance of the Luxottica Group, which not only manufactures millions of pairs of glasses annually, but also markets and sells them via thousands of retail stores it runs, including LensCrafters, Pearle Vision, Sunglass Hut, and optical departments at Target.
-It’s often difficult to assess whether a designer frame it makes is worth hundreds of dollars more than a nearly identical, far less expensive model that possibly was made in the same facility, and the manufacturing cost of both models probably was less than $5.
+Comparing costs for frames is further complicated by the dominance of EssilorLuxottica, which not only manufactures millions of pairs of glasses annually, but also markets and sells them via thousands of retail stores it runs, including For Eyes, LensCrafters, Pearle Vision, Sunglass Hut, and optical departments at Target.
+It’s often difficult to assess whether a designer frame it makes is worth hundreds of dollars more than a nearly identical, far-less-expensive model that possibly was made in the same facility, probably for less than $5.

 Become a Smarter Consumer Get free, expert advice delivered to your inbox every Wednesday when you sign up for the Weekly Checklist newsletter.